michelbarbeau/gr-uwspr/README.md

 #  Low Frequency and Weak Signal Underwater Communications in GNU Radio.

-This project is related to the paper:

-Michel Barbeau, <a href="https://pubs.gnuradio.org/index.php/grcon/article/view/20"> Weak Signal Underwater Communications in the Ultra Low Frequency Band</a>, Proceedings of the GNU Radio Conference, September 2017.
+See the Wiki section of this project for a list of related papers and MATLAB Live Scripts explaining some of the details of the software design.

-# Copyright 2018 Carleton University.
+# Copyright 2019 Carleton University.
 # Author: Michel Barbeau
-# Version: June 26, 2018
+# Version: January 4, 2019

 ## Installing